kubedb/docs/docs/guides/mariadb/gitops/gitops.md

 We can add, rotate or remove TLS configuration using `gitops`.

-To add tls, we are going to create an example `Issuer` that will be used to enable SSL/TLS in Kafka.
+To add tls, we are going to create an example `Issuer` that will be used to enable SSL/TLS in MariaDB.
 Alternatively, you can follow this [cert-manager tutorial](https://cert-manager.io/docs/configuration/ca/) to create your own `Issuer`.

 - Start off by generating a ca certificates using openssl.